Training Pathways

 Specifically, this bootcamp-style training experience introduces students to basic rigging, set lighting, audio, and set construction methods for game shows, concerts and theater productions.
 Students will learn about crew dynamics, chain of command and proper protocols.
 Local 33 is the only union that combines the skills of multiple other trades into one.

-Students who want to be a strong candidate for this pathway should consider completing the Grip Pathway.
+Students who want to be a strong candidate for this pathway should consider completing the Grip Pathway first.

 Candidates must be comfortable working up high, able to lift at least 50 lbs repeatedly, and physically agile enough to safely climb on and off stage platforms and set structures.